-4.Least Language Barrier
+4. Minimal Language Barrier

 Panama has an open and stable political system.
 Due to a continuing economic growth, more and more foreigners are willing to invest in Panama, and this again promotes economic prosperity.
 The political and economic stability have made Panama a safe country to stay.

-According to health expert, tap water is generally drinkable in Panama.
-However, most expats would want to start with bottled water and minimize amount of tap water.
+According to a health expert, tap water is generally drinkable in Panama.
+However, most expats would want to start with bottled water and minimize the amount of tap water.
 In general, the water in Panama has been reported to be clean, but it makes sense to check first.

 8. Quality Medical Care

 Medical care in Panama are generally of good quality.
 Both public hospitals and private clinics are available in Panama.
 However, medical services may vary greatly depending on where you go.
 The capital, Panama City has the best medical facilities and physicians.
-The doctors in Panama are usually well trained in the U.S., and speak English.
+The doctors in Panama are usually well trained in the U.S. and speak English.
 Expats and tourists will want to obtain international health insurance during their stay in Panama, with emergency medical evacuation coverage, medical treatment in Panama and globally, as well as dental & vision care.

 9. No Taxes on Overseas Income

 Panama has a territorial tax system, which means that there is zero taxation policy of foreign income.
-This applies to Panama residents and companies.
+This applies to Panamanian residents and companies.
 This policy attracts many foreigners to become a resident of Panama.

 If you are retiring or relocating in Panama, most expatriates will want to obtain an international health insurance plan that will cover medical treatment in Panama, but also globally.
 If you are an American, you will want to include cover for the United States or if you wish to be able to obtain medical treatment there.
 We often recommend that expats should make sure that their plan includes medical evacuation and repatriation coverage.
 Expat Financial can source international health insurance for expatriates in Panama from large and respected international insurance companies.
 Please contact us today for a quote and to discuss your Panama expatriate insurance requirements.
 Panama is an exciting and rewarding place to retire and work in.